- Abdominal pain

 Large ureteroceles are often diagnosed earlier than smaller ones.
 A ureterocele may be discovered in a pregnancy ultrasound before the baby is born.

 Some people with ureteroceles do not know they have the condition.
 Often, the problem is found later in life due to kidney stones or infection.

 A urinalysis may reveal blood in the urine or signs of urinary tract infection.

 Blood pressure may be high if there is kidney damage.

-Antibiotics are usually given to prevent further infections until surgery can be done.
+Antibiotics are often given to prevent further infections until surgery can be done.

-Surgery to repair the ureterocele usually cures the condition.
+Surgery to repair the ureterocele cures the condition in most cases.
 Surgery involves making a cut into the ureterocele or removing the ureterocele and reattaching the ureter to the bladder.
-Which surgery is performed depends on the severity of the blockage.
+The type of surgery depends on your age, overall health, and extent of the blockage.

 The outcome varies.
-If the obstruction can be cured, the damage may be temporary.
+The damage may be temporary if the blockage can be cured.
 However, damage to the kidney may be permanent, especially if the condition doesn't go away.